ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/Final Project Part II.md

 ![PTO usage.PNG](./PTO usage.PNG)
  <br>

-# Scenario 2️⃣: Conflict- Concern about the hazards of overtime work.
+# Scenario 2️⃣: Conflict - Concern about the hazards of overtime work.
 **“On CMU's campus, there are always people who chant "My heart is in the work".
 But working long hours can bring you a great deal of danger.”**
  <br>
  <br>